 You must file a graduate requirement check prior to completing your academic work.
-Please check the deadline date (in the current catalog of courses) for the quarter you anticipate you will be graduating.
+Please check the deadline date (in the current catalog of courses) for the semester you anticipate you will be graduating.
 (Note: the office of Records, Registration, and Evaluation cannot process a graduation check until they have your Advancement to Candidacy form).

-To participate in the June commencement ceremony, you must have completed all coursework, including completion of the thesis oral defense, by June 1st of the year in which you expect to graduate.
+To participate in the Spring commencement ceremony, you must have completed all coursework, including completion of the thesis oral defense, by the graduate studies deadline.